For Agents & Automated Systems

 HTTP 200 with {status:"no_data"} — All data endpoints return HTTP 200 with {status:"no_data"} when no data is available for that ticker or time period.
 This is expected behavior, not an error.
 Handle gracefully by treating as "neutral" signal or retrying with a different ticker.

 HTTP 404 — Endpoint not found.
-Check that you're using the correct path (e.g., /v1/signals/{ticker}, not /signals/{ticker}).
+Check that you're using the correct path (e.g., /v1/fair-value/{ticker}, not /fair-value/{ticker}).

 HTTP 5xx — Server error.
 Retry with exponential backoff.